Spit to Manly

 Castle Rock Beach is one of those idyllic spots, little known and hidden away so if you want to make a stop here for a picnic or a swim, you may find you have it all to yourself.
 It’s a small beach hemmed in by the harbour and surrounded by bush.
 A set of steps just off the path will take you down to the sand.

-Walking north from Grotto Point the track leads to Dobroyd Head where you’ll get expansive views of Sydney Harbour, laid out in all its glory.
-The panorama, visible at various points takes in Manly and North Head, Watsons Bay and South Head and the ocean beyond.
+Walking north from Grotto Point the track leads to Dobroyd Head opening to expansive harbour panoramas that take in Manly, North Head, South Head and the ocean beyond.

 From the Crater Cove lookout, see if you can spot the old fishing shacks perched on the cliffs below.
 Built between 1923 and 1963, they’ve served as weekenders for some over the years and for others as permanent homes, especially during the Great Depression.
 When the area was declared National Park in 1984 all were evicted, and the huts are now maintained by volunteers.